 A Supervisor may conduct a supplemental evaluation at any time.
-When a Supervisor believes that an Employee's performance is below acceptable standards, the Supervisor will so notify the Employee and prepare an Employee Success Plan.
+When a Supervisor believes that an Employee's performance is below acceptable standards, the Supervisor will so notify the Employee and prepare an interim evaluation and plan for improvement.
 An Employee may request a supplemental evaluation at any time; however, the Supervisor is not required to prepare a supplemental evaluation more than once a year, measured from the Employee's anniversary date.